aristanetworks/avd-workshops/workshops/jinja-yaml.md

 After this we repeat the same loop logic, but for the nested dictionary.
 In this instance we create a new set of variables for the keys and values, only this time, those are assigned the values within the `vlans` dictionary, as called by the `vrf_values['vlans'].items()` parameter.

-Before we view the final output, lets look at what the variable output actually is.
+Before we view the final output, let's look at what the variable output actually is.
 This will both make it clearer what they represent based on the data model, as well as show you a nice way to troubleshoot your template while you are working on it.

 First we will look at the `vrf` variables, and we will do this by changing the template to this: